Saturday, March 14, 2026

 Legally, constitutionally, I'm pretty sure he can't do that.
 The Canadian Civil Liberties Association (CCLA) says it is "deeply troubled" by Ford's move, calling it "a sweeping attack on freedom of expression and freedom of peaceful assembly".

 The Al-Quds Day rally is an annual demonstration, part of a "global day against imperialism" that has been happening every year for decades now.
-In Toronto at any rate, it is first and foremost a pro-Palestinian protest, although, given the current situation in the Middle East, it will almost certainly include Iran and Lebanon under its banner this year.
-It is only anti-Israel insofar as Israel is the country oppressing Palestine, and only anti-Jewish insofar as Israel is motivated by Jewish nationalism.
+Al-Quds is the Arabic name for the Islamic holy city of Jerusalem, as well as one of the holy names of God, meaning "the holy one" or "the pure one".
+In Toronto at any rate, the rally is first and foremost a pro-Palestinian protest, although, given the current situation in the Middle East, it will almost certainly include Iran and Lebanon under its banner this year.
+It is only anti-Israel insofar as Israel is the country oppressing Palestine and Iran, and only anti-Jewish insofar as Israel is motivated by Jewish nationalism.

 That said, the protest has in the past pushed boundaries.
-While not actually violent, it has seen some pretty inflammatory anti-Israel, and, very occiasionally, antisemitic rhetoric.
+While not actually violent, it has seen some pretty inflammatory anti-Israel, and, very occasionally, downright antisemitic rhetoric.
 This is unfortunate, but pre-emptively banning the demo at the last minute is not the solution.

 No comments: